frameworklabs/SynchrosphereDemo/README.md

 Then, on every clock tick, we determine the `lookaheadPos` from the current time which acts as the carrot to chase for the robot.
 From this position we subtract the current position given by the latest sensor sample and get a resulting delta vector (dx and dy).
 From this delta vector we calculate the new heading (using arctan) and speed (by assuming a 1:1 relationship between normalized speed and m/s).

-When the end of the waypoint list is detected, the robots' speed is set explcitly to 0 to prevent it to move if the sensor readings oscillate.
+When the end of the waypoint list is detected, the robots' speed is set explicitly to 0 to prevent it to move if the sensor readings oscillate.

 #### Sensor - My Demo